 Kori Bustard Day

-10:30 a.m. to 3 p.m.
+10 a.m. to 3 p.m.

-Why should you care about koris?
+Why should you care about kori bustards?

-One of the kori bustard’s greatest threats is colliding with power lines, which are becoming more widespread in Africa every year.
-Similarly, in the United States, many of our native birds suffer from collisions with windows.
+A main threat is that kori bustards in Africa suffer from many collisions with power lines each year.
+Similarly, here in the United States, many of our native birds suffer from collisions with windows.
 Human-made structures are a necessity for our lives, but changes can be made to help our feathered friends, here and abroad.
 For example, Zoo Atlanta uses bird tape on our windows to help prevent collisions.